apache/tvm-rfcs/rfcs/0012-pipeline-executor.md

 Pipeline Executor provides:
 * Compute single network on  Multiple backend in parallel to improve performance.

-* With RPC help do ML network distribute computation cross multiple remote device
+* Use RPC to perform distributed computation cross multiple remote devices.

 * User can use Pipeline Executor to integrate pre-compute processing and pos-processing with network compute together and compute in same executor.